 Special-function button Functions ASSIST button (ASSIST) Launches the VAIO Care while the computer is on.
 While the computer is off, the ASSIST button launches the VAIO Care Rescue.
 The VAIO Care Rescue can be used to recover the computer in case of emergency, for example, when the Windows does not start.
 See Using the VAIO Care (page 33) for more information. !
 Do not press the ASSIST button while the computer is in Hibernate mode.
-WEB button WEB While the computer is in Normal mode, the WEB button launches the web browser assigned to the button by default.
-While the computer is off, the WEB button activates the Quick Web Access function and launches the web browser used with this function.
-See Using the Quick Web Access Function (page 41) for more information. !
-The WEB button is not functional while the computer is in Sleep mode or Hibernate mode.
-VAIO button (VAIO Executes the task that is assigned to the button by default.
+3D button (3D) Activates or deactivates the 3D function.
+See Using the 3D Function (page 50) for information on the 3D function.
+VAIO button (VAIO) Executes the task that is assigned to the button by default.
 You can change the default assignment with the VAIO Control Center.